 Graylog Sidecar is a nimble configuration management framework for various log collectors called backends.
 The Graylog master node acts as a centrally located hub that contains the configurations of the log collectors.
 Sidecar can run as a service on both Windows and Linux servers.

 In this article we will learn what the Network Time protocol (NTP) is and how to install it on the two Linux distributions most commonly used on Liquid Web’s servers.
 We will be focusing on using CentOS 7 and Ubuntu 18.04 servers, but the process is largely the same on other recent versions of each.
 Before we start, make sure we are familiar with using SSH (Secure Shell) as we’ll need it to connect to the server.
 Here’s a link to one of our articles on the basics of SSH if you are unfamiliar with its usage.

 Fail2ban is an open-source software that actively scans the servers log files in real-time for any brute force login attempts, and if found, summarily blocks the attack using the servers firewall software (firewalld or iptables).
 Fail2Ban runs as a background process and continuously scans the log files for unusual login patterns and security breach attempts.

 In this article, we will be reviewing the Apache Service Status.
-Sometimes checking the performance of a server can be difficult.
+Sometimes checking the performance of a Cloud Dedicated server can be difficult.
 Apache has built-in utilities that assist in monitoring the usage and performance of Apache.
 Apache Status also provides information that aids in performance auditing and control tuning.